March 19, 2007

 The film's pace is flawless.
 Moving from one aspect of the crimes to another and covering almost 20 years of story Fincher never amps things up and gets falsley dramatic or bogs down.
 His focus on the group of men who are at first curious and later obsessed and haunted by the killer's identity is never lost.

-Spouted forth by Dale Cooper at 4:17 PM
+Spouted forth by Anonymous at 4:17 PM